sanghviharshit/script.kodi.lifx.ambilight/README.md

   - Add tests
   - Theatre sunset/sunrise
   - Force lights `on` based on time of day
-  - Lifx Z Multizone support
+  - Lifx Z Multi-zone support
   - Update screenshots
   - Update Demo video
   - Add better descriptions for each settings for more use cases